 Across the Providence River from the main part of campus, downtown (aka “Downcity”) Providence is home to the Fleet Library and the CIT/Fletcher Building, where a majority of the RISD graduate departments and studios are located.
 If you're looking to live off campus, you'll find a range of apartment-style living options and amazing examples of 19th-century architecture here as well.

-Just south of downtown is the Jewelry District, where there are a number of loft-style living options as well as restaurants (Red Fez, Olga's Cup + Saucer, Alforno) and the Providence Children's Museum.
-To the north, in Smith Hill, you'll find the Rhode Island State House (and nearby Los Andes, a popular Peruvian restaurant).
+Just south of downtown is the Jewelry District, where there are a number of loft-style living options as well as restaurants and the Providence Children's Museum.
+To the north, in Smith Hill, you'll find the Rhode Island State House.